 Q. What doesn't Travel Insurance cover?

-A. Here are some of the things Travel Insurance never covers you for:
+A. Here are some of the things Travel Insurance usually does not cover you for:

-- Mental, psychological or nervous disorders including anxiety, depression, neurosis or psychosis.
+- Mental, psychological or nervous disorders including fear, anxiety, depression, neurosis or psychosis.

 Click here to learn more about the exclusions.